FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/deleting-comments-with-replies.md

 You can restrict this in the following ways:

 - Instead, anonymize the deleted comment (set name and text to `[deleted]` or a custom value).
 - Don't allow deleting comments when there are replies.
-An error message is shown.
+A customizable error message is shown.
 - Restrict deleting when a comment has replies to only administrators and moderators.

 This can be configured via the `Comment Thread Deletion` section in the Widget Customization UI.